-Of the potential victims referred in 2019, two-thirds claimed that the exploitation occurred in the UK only, whilst 26% claimed that the exploitation took place overseas only.
+Of the potential victims referred in 2022, just under half claimed that the exploitation occurred in the UK only, whilst 41% claimed that the exploitation took place overseas only.

-Just over half of referrals were for individuals who claimed they were exploited as adults, whilst 43% were for individuals who claimed they were exploited as minors.
+Just over half 52% (8,854) were for potential victims who claimed they were exploited as adults whilst 41% (7,019) were for individuals who claimed exploitation as children.

-The most common type of exploitation for both adults and minors was labour exploitation and for children was criminal exploitation
+The most common type of exploitation for adults was labour exploitation and for children was criminal exploitation

-Potential victims from the UK, Albania and Vietnam were the three most common nationalities to be referred in the NRM.
+Potential victims from the Albania, UK and Eritrea were the three most common nationalities to be referred in the NRM.

 Who are the perpetrators?

 Just like anyone can be a victim, traffickers and slave drivers also do not have a visible profile.
 However there are some patterns as explained by the Government.

 The Government states: